-Marking short answer and essay questions online – video audio text:
+Marking exams online – short answer and essay questions.

 They can go to the question screen, re-read the question, re-read the model answer which was created as part of the question, and might include a summary of marking points, or individual points that the examiner has to score, depending on how it was set up.

-On the right, the examiner has some marking tools.
+On the right, the examiner has some marking tools, to aid the online marking process.
 They can point to highlight or strike through text in the candidate answers.
 And they can choose a colour for the marks they apply to candidate answer.

 This examiner would like to pinpoint something in the candidate answer.
 And make a comment.
 The examiner switches the point on and clicks into the candidate answer.
 A comment is created in the annotations panel on the right so that the examiner can attach a comment to the pin which could be shared, later on, with the candidate, in the feedback report.
 Selecting a mark in the candidate answer highlights the comments box, on the right for easy reading, or editing.